Our Organisation Search Quick Links

 Despite the disease being so prominent across the world it still carries with it an element of stigma/ reluctance by many to talk about it, and a further reluctance to acknowledge to others its presence on a farm/yard which is not at all conducive to reducing its prevalence.

 As the disease is so transmissible having strangles on a premises can be a traumatic experience.
 Not alone physically caring for the horses involved, but mentally, emotionally and financially it can be really challenging.
 The fear factor associated with this disease is nearly as dangerous as the disease itself if individuals try to hide it and not inform others.
-Also those that are in the middle of it deserve support and help, not incrimination from others.
+Also, those that are experiencing living with equines suffering from strangles deserve support and help, not incrimination.